 If you have a site that’s incomplete, don’t expect any rankings if there’s no traffic.

-Traffic, visits, sessions, shares and click thru’s help a site’s SEO, and even if a site isn't fully optimized, good traffic will support that site’s rank.
+Traffic, visits, sessions, shares, and click thru’s helped a site’s SEO, and even if a site isn't fully optimized, good traffic will support that site’s rank.

 Here's the full Hangout, the topic of this post starts at around 52 minutes into the session.